hwkies/wordlebot/README.md

 through my list of possible words and checks each letter in each word.
 It compares the marks and guessed word with each word in my wordlist and if a word should be removed, it is added to an array newWords.
 This method then removes all words in newWords from my wordlist, shrinking my wordlist to be only possible answers.

+I tested rigorously all methods against the server.
+I started by testing to see if I got server response after creating my clients.
+I then created my guessing algorithm and tested to see that it properly shrunk the wordlist.